 After completing or enhancing the multi-year strategic plan for economic development, communities are strongly encouraged to prioritize:

-- the development of an overarching economic development organization and
+- Development of an overarching economic development organization and

 DEO advocates for a holistic approach to job creation that goes beyond recruitment of new businesses and industries.
-For this reason, the components listed below should be considered when determining what to include in your economic development vision and strategy.
-There are many actions a community can take to attract new industry and keep the ones it currently has, while working to build partnerships and encourage innovative community design.
-In the future, you'll be able to visit our website for more information on ways to increase community competitiveness under the topics below:
+For this reason, the components listed below should be considered when determining what to include in your economic development vision and strategy:

 - Whole community approach to planning and implementation.